-- b) The pilot must be eligible, including citizenship or residency requirements at the time of the first flight, for issuance of an FAI Sporting License issued by the National Aeronautic Association.
-In addition, the pilot must declare intent to try out for the Team by signing the Team contract (if such a contract exists) in advance of the first flight at the U.S. National Aerobatic Championships. - c) Pilots competing for Team positions may fly any aircraft, unless that aircraft's operating limitations prohibit required maneuvers for the Advanced Category. - d) The combined results of the following flights at the U.S. Nationals will determine a pilot's eligibility for the U.S. Advanced Aerobatic Advanced Team. - (1) Known Program - (2) Unknown I Program\ - (3) Free Program - (4) Unknown II Program\ - \Unknown Programs will be composed according to IAC Policy and Procedures Manual Section 503.2 - e) Whatever flights are actually completed at the end of the competition will determine a pilot's qualification for the U. S. Advanced Team.
-However, a minimum of two flights (1 Known, 1 Unknown) must be flown before the selection process is considered complete. - f) After the results are compiled, eight (8) pilots will be selected by IAC in rank order as qualified for the U.S. Advanced Aerobatic Team. - 3) Glider Team Eligibility Requirements - a) To be eligible for membership on the U.S. Unlimited Glider Aerobatic Team or on the U.S. Advanced Glider Aerobatic Team, a pilot must be a registered Unlimited Glider or Advanced Glider, respectively, competitor at the U.S. National Aerobatic Championships, or, at the discretion of the Board of Directors of the International Aerobatic Club, at another IAC-sanctioned contest designated by the Board to serve as the Glider Team Selection Contest.
+- a) To be eligible for membership on the U.S. Advanced Power Aerobatic Team, a pilot must be a registered Advanced Power competitor at the U.S. National Aerobatic Championships.
+The pilot must declare intent to try out for the Team and must sign the Team contract (if such a contract exists) in advance of the first flight at the U.S. National Aerobatic Championships. - b) The pilot must be eligible, including citizenship or residency requirements at the time of the first flight, for issuance of an FAI Sporting License issued by the National Aeronautic Association. - c) Pilots competing for Team positions may fly any aircraft, unless that aircraft's operating limitations prohibit required maneuvers for the Advanced Power Category. - d) The combined results of the following flights at the U.S. Nationals will determine a pilot's eligibility for the U.S. Advanced Power Aerobatic Team. - (1) Known Program - (2) Unknown I Program\ - (3) Free Program - (4) Unknown II Program\

+\Unknown Programs will be composed according to IAC Policy and Procedures Manual Section 503.2

+- ed) Whatever flights programs are actually completed at the end of the competition will determine a pilot's qualification for the U. S. Advanced Power Team.
+However, a minimum of two flights (1 One Known, 1 Unknown) flight and at least one other flight must be flown before the selection process is considered complete. - fe) After the results are compiled, eight (8) pilots will be selected by IAC in rank order as qualified for the U.S. Advanced Power Aerobatic Team. - 3) Glider Team Eligibility Requirements a) To be eligible for membership on the U.S. Unlimited Glider Aerobatic Team or on the U.S. Advanced Glider Aerobatic Team a pilot must be a registered Unlimited Glider or Advanced Glider, respectively, competitor at the U.S. National Aerobatic Championships, or, at the discretion of the Board of Directors of the International Aerobatic Club, at another IAC-sanctioned contest designated by the Board to serve as the Glider Team Selection Contest.
 If an alternative contest is designated by the Board of Directors, then all of the specifications of this section will pertain to that contest in lieu of the U.S. National Aerobatic Championships.
 The pilot must declare intent to try out for the Team and must sign the Team contract (if such a contract exists) in advance of the first flight.

-Date: 26 April 2008 15 June 2013 Revision: 276 Subject: Selection of U. S. Aerobatic Teams
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams